-- risks and opportunities, where reporting principles either relate to - Report content (stakeholder inclusiveness, sustainability context, materiality, and completeness) and - Report quality (accuracy, balance, clarity, comparability, reliability, timeliness). - They apply to all the key sections of an ESG report such as the statement from senior decision-makers, ESG highlights of the year, the ESG strategy, about the company, ESG governance, stakeholder engagement, and materiality assessment. - ESG reporting typical challenges include: No fixed standards that must be complied with, embedding ESG in the corporate strategy, reliability of the data, longer-term return, lack of resources and commitments, and it may simply not be a focus of the company. - ESG non-financial data to collect and disclose can be prioritized by asking three questions: - Why the disclosure of a specific non-financial data element helps a company to achieve its objectives? - What sustainability topics matter most to our external (e.g., investors) and internal stakeholders (e.g., employees)? - How can we effectively and efficiently collect non-financial data?
-What time and cost are required? - ESG-focused companies can be classified into talkers, doers, and achievers, which can be identified through adding the CAR dimensions ("Silent achiever").
+- ESG reports should be increasingly transparent as Investors demand companies to be transparent in disclosing their financial, environmental and social risks and opportunities, where reporting principles either relate to - Report content (stakeholder inclusiveness, sustainability context, materiality, and completeness) and - Report quality (accuracy, balance, clarity, comparability, reliability, timeliness). - They apply to all the key sections of an ESG report such as the statement from senior decision-makers, ESG highlights of the year, the ESG strategy, about the company, ESG governance, stakeholder engagement, and materiality assessment. - ESG reporting typical challenges include: No fixed standards that must be complied with, embedding ESG in the corporate strategy, reliability of the data, longer-term return, lack of resources and commitments, and it may simply not be a focus of the company. - ESG non-financial data to collect and disclose can be prioritized by asking three questions: - Why the disclosure of a specific non-financial data element helps a company to achieve its objectives? - What sustainability topics matter most to our external (e.g., investors) and internal stakeholders (e.g., employees)? - How can we effectively and efficiently collect non-financial data?
+What time and cost are required? - ESG-focused companies can be classified into talkers, doers, and achievers, which can be identified through adding the CAR dimensions (consciousness, action, results) to the ESG dimensions.
+E.g. Two companies with a similar ESG score may have one company that scores high on consciousness and action but low on results ("Good communicator"), whereas the other company may score low on consciousness but high on results ("Silent achiever").